Thorough preparation is key, but if you’ve never attended one, knowing what to bring to a job fair is tricky.

 A couple of copies might get lost, or you might end up being drawn to companies that weren’t on your original list.
 It’s better to be over-prepared than to have to tell a hiring manager that while you’re interested in their business, you ran out of resumes.

 If you’re applying for different kinds of positions, either prepare a general resume like the one below or write several resumes targeted at each role you’re interested in.
+Just be sure you know how to make your resume stand out to increase your chances to be considered for an interview.

 3. A notebook or a phone